 These media sources have a slight to moderate liberal bias.
-They often publish factual information that utilizes loaded words (wording that attempts to influence an audience by using appeal to emotion or stereotypes) to favor liberal causes.
-These sources are generally trustworthy for information, but may require further investigation.
+They often publish factual information that utilizes loaded words (wording that attempts to influence an audience by appeals to emotion or stereotypes) to favor liberal causes.
+These sources are generally trustworthy for information but may require further investigation.
 See all Left-Center sources.

 Factual Reporting: HIGH

-Press Freedom Rank: Ireland 13/180
+Press Freedom Rank: EXCELLENT

 Funded by / Ownership

 The Irish Times Trust owns the Irish Times.
 Revenue is derived through advertising and subscription.

 Analysis / Bias

 In review, The Irish Times is considered a liberal (regulated market) newspaper that reports news about Ireland and the world.
 Local news is covered through journalists with minimal loaded words such as this Council approves demolition of one of Dublin’s biggest churches.
 This story is appropriately sourced.
 Irish Times political news favors social liberal causes such as this: Saoirse McHugh selling her Green vision to rural Ireland.